Chasing Big Waves in Cornwall: A Surfer’s Dream

 If you’re inspired to take on Cornwall’s big waves but aren’t quite ready to paddle into The Cribbar just yet, why not sign up for a surf coaching session?
 Whether you’re looking to build confidence in bigger waves, improve your technique, or simply gain more experience, expert tuition can help you develop the skills you need to progress safely and successfully.

-Big Wave Riding UK: Surf School Insights from Britain’s Boldest Breaks
+Big Wave Riding UK: Insights from Britain’s Boldest Breaks

 When you think of big wave riding, images of towering walls of water in Hawaii, Portugal, or Australia may come to mind.
-However, the UK has its share of heavy hitters—those rare but mighty surf breaks that test even the most experienced riders.
-While Big Blue Surf School at Summerleaze Beach specialises in developing strong surfing foundations, we also love sharing our insights on the broader world of surfing, including the thrill and challenge of big wave riding in the UK.
+However, the UK has its share of heavy hitters.
+Those rare but mighty surf breaks that test even the most experienced riders.
+Big Blue Surf School at Summerleaze Beach specialises in developing strong surfing foundations.
+We also love sharing our insights on the broader world of surfing.
+Including the thrill and challenge of big wave riding in the UK.

 What Counts as a Big Wave?

-Big wave riding in the UK typically refers to surfing waves that are 10 feet (3 metres) or more.
-In the UK, while such conditions are not everyday occurrences, they do happen, and when they do, the surf community takes notice.
-These waves require a high level of skill, fitness, and respect for the ocean's power.
-For many surfers, chasing big waves is more than a hobby—it’s a lifestyle that revolves around ocean knowledge, timing, and fearless commitment.
+Big wave surfing in the UK usually refers to riding waves about 10 feet (3 metres) or higher.
+These conditions don’t happen all the time, but when they do, the surf community really takes notice.
+Tackling waves of this size takes skill, fitness, and a huge amount of respect for the sea.
+For many surfers, chasing big waves isn’t just a hobby.
+It’s a way of life built on understanding the ocean, perfect timing, and full commitment.

 big wave riding. surfer rides a big unbroken wave